amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 But a conscious effort is needed to move away from the single-use plastic habit we have all developed.

-##Getting the message out
+## Getting the message out

 So now you know, its up to all of us to blow this single-use bottled water myth right out of the water!

 Would you find it useful if Trip Advisor, Booking.com, Google Reviews, AirBNB and so on listed "water re-fill station" as a facility provided by the accomodation or restaurant?
+Send them some feedback and help get this added as a feature!

 [1]: https://www.amazon.co.uk/Travel-Spout-800ml-filter-bottle/dp/B006RGLHOY
 [2]: https://www.water-technology.net/uncategorised/newssri-lanka-completes-water-supply-project-funded-by-french-government/